Army of Darkness: Post-production

-While Dino De Laurentiis gave Raimi and his crew freedom to shoot the film the way they wanted, Universal took over during post-production.
+While De Laurentiis gave Raimi and his crew freedom to shoot the film the way they wanted, Universal took over during post-production.
 Universal was not happy with Raimi's cut, specifically its ending in which Ash wakes up in a futuristic, post-apocalyptic wasteland, as they felt it was too negative.
 A more upbeat ending was shot a month later in a lumber store in Malibu, California.
 (Raimi later noted, "Actually, I kind of like the fact that there are two endings, that in one alternate universe Bruce is screwed, and in another universe he's some cheesy hero".)
 Two months after principal filming was finished, a round of re-shoots began in Santa Monica and involved Ash in the windmill and the scenes with Bridget Fonda.

 Raimi needed $3 million to finish his film, but Universal was not willing to give him the money and delayed its release due to a dispute with De Laurentiis over the rights to the Hannibal Lecter character which Universal needed so that they could film a sequel to The Silence of the Lambs.
 The matter was finally resolved, but the release date for Army of Darkness was pushed back from summer of 1992 to February 1993.

 For the film's poster, Universal brought Campbell in to take several reference head shots and asked him to strike a sly look on his face.
 They showed him a rough of the Frank Frazetta-like painting.
 The actor had a day to approve it or, as he was told, there would be no ad campaign for the film.
 Raimi ran into further troubles when the Motion Picture Association of America gave it an NC-17 rating for a shot of a female Deadite being killed early on in the film.
 Universal wanted a PG-13 rating, so Raimi made a few cuts and was still stuck with an R rating.
 In response, Universal turned the film over to outside film editors who cut the film to 81 minutes and another version running 87 minutes that was eventually released in theaters, still with an R rating.

+The film was dedicated to The Evil Dead sales agent and Evil Dead II executive producer Irvin Shapiro, who died before the film's production in 1989.